nytimes/three-story-controls/README.md

 ---

 ## Contributing
 Contributions are welcome!
-To develop locally, run `npm install` and then `npm run dev` to watch and serve the [demos](examples/demos) directory at `http://localhost:8080`, where you can add a new page to test out changes (please ensure test pages are ignoted by git).
+To develop locally, run `npm install` and then `npm run dev`.
+The [demos](examples/demos) directory will be watched and served at `http://localhost:8080/examples/demos`, where you can add a new page to test out changes (please ensure test pages are ignored by git).

 If you add a new component, be sure to create an example and document it following the [TSDoc](https://tsdoc.org/) standard.
 The library uses [API Extractor](https://api-extractor.com/), which has [some additional](https://api-extractor.com/pages/tsdoc/doc_comment_syntax/) comment tags available.
 To extract the documentation, run `npm run build:docs`.
 For production builds, run `npm run build:production`.